ilpersi/BHBot/README.md

 play GvG until you manually enter the GvG event.
 Once you enter it, it will continue to play GvG normally.
 * A brief demonstration of web interface can be viewed here: https://youtu.be/TGXHvVJhZ7c
+* As of september 2017, Kongregate has changed the ad system and the bot can't handle all types of ads anymore.
+It will still handle simple ads, the ones when one needs to wait for the close button to appear, but more complex ads (like the ones that require clicking on them) won't work.
+If this should slow down your bot too much (due to constant restarts and timeouts), disable the ads within the game settings.

 ## Author
 I, Betalord, am the original author of the bot.
 I have been using the bot until my character achieved level 165.
 On 29th